Believe What I Say

-"Believe What I Say" is a song by American rapper Kanye West from his tenth studio album, Donda (2021).
-The song features additional vocals from Buju Banton, Dem Jointz, and Stalone, and contains samples of "Doo Wop (That Thing)" by Lauryn Hill.
+"Believe What I Say" is a song by the American rapper Kanye West from his tenth studio album, Donda (2021).
+It features additional vocals from Buju Banton, Dem Jointz, and Stalone, and contains samples of "Doo Wop (That Thing)" by Lauryn Hill.
 It was serviced to US rhythmic contemporary radio as the album's third single on November 30, 2021 (second promoted to radio formats).
+West produced the track with Jointz and co-produced it alongside BoogzDaBeast, FnZ, and Ojivolta, with Antman Wonder adding additional production.

-The song peaked at number 28 on the Billboard Hot 100, and also reached the top 40 in Australia and Canada.
+The song peaked at number 28 on the Billboard Hot 100, also reaching the top 40 in Australia and Canada.

 Background

-On September 15, 2020, West posted a series of tweets about his relationship with Universal Music Group.
+On September 15, 2020, Kanye West posted a series of tweets about his relationship with Universal Music Group.
 In the tweets, the rapper expressed desire to buy back his master recordings.
 He went on to leak his full recording contract documents between himself and Universal.
-He also stated that he is "not putting no more music out until I'm done with my contract with Sony and Universal.".
-The next day, on September 16, West flew out to Jamaica and recorded music with Buju Banton and Saint Jhn, the former of which features on the track; while Saint Jhn did record for the track, his contributions did not make the final cut.
-Other artists who recorded for the track but did not make it onto the final version include singer Steve Lacy and West's Sunday Service Choir.
-On September 26, West shared a snippet of "Believe What I Say" on his Twitter account.
-The track samples Lauryn Hill's 1998 song "Doo Wop (That Thing)".
+He also stated that he is "not putting no more music out until I'm done with my contract with Sony and Universal".
+The next day, West flew out to Jamaica and recorded music with Buju Banton and Saint Jhn, the former of which features on "Believe What I Say".
+West later shared a snippet of the song to his X account on September 26, featuring a video of him riding in a boat while out at sea.

+Composition and lyrics

+Musically, "Believe What I Say" is a Hip house song with elements of R&B and soul.
+It features a prominent of sample of Lauryn Hill's 1998 song "Doo Wop (That Thing)", best heard in the intro, where she says "Yo, yo ...
+My men and my women" alongside cooing-like vocals.
+Critics generally considered the track to be uptempo, usually attributing this to the sample.
+It follows a four on the floor kick rhythm with minimal percussion and a bassline, which contrasts the "dusty"-sounding boom bap drums used on "Doo Wop (That Thing)".

+The lyrics to "Believe What I Say" are focused on West reminding himself to not be dragged down by his fame.
+In the opening verse, West asserts that an individual needs "something unexpected" in the form of a "weapon", noting that they can ask a "him" to feel protected and actually feel it.
+West later clarifies that he does not support the "message" or "methods" of an unnamed third party.
+He references his estranged relationship with ex-wife Kim Kardashian, rapping that he is going through "celebrity drama that only Brad [Pitt]'ll know", seemingly in reference to Pitt's highly publicized divorce from actress Angelina Jolie.
+West furthers this by telling Kardashian that he "never questioned" her wants and gave her "everything" she asked for.